-Youth Assessment Center--Implementation Phase
+Youth Assessment Center

-As part of the Department's Graduated Responses to Youth Crime and Delinquency, there has been an identified need to develop a Youth Assessment Center in our County.
+As part of the Department's Graduated Responses to Youth Crime and Delinquency, there has been an identified need to develop a Youth Assessment Center (YAC) in our County.
 This center would assist in addressing low level cases by working collaboratively to keep targeted youth from entering the Juvenile Justice System through Diversion or similar efforts.
-This is a phased approach with a Planning Phase in FY 18/19, Pilot Phase in FY 19/20 and Full Implementation Phase in FY 20/21.
+This was a phased approach with a Planning Phase in FY 18/19, Pilot Phase in FY 19/20 and Full Implementation Phase in FY 20/21.
+The YAC will continue operation in a 2nd year of full implementation in FY 21/22.

-The Probation Department receives 600+ citations a year for youth who commit medium/low level offenses in our county.
+Historically, the Probation Department receives 400-600+ citations annually for youth who commit medium/low level offenses in our county.
 These citations often involve youth you have medium/low criminogenic needs and family issues that have led them to make their poor decisions.
 These youth can end up in the criminal justice system either through having to come see Probation and we close the case, or we send them to Court and they get placed on probation (informal or formal), or we give them some alternative supervision program option we have here at Probation.
 This process and other "processes" exist in various forms: some divert youth from the system, some use the system to discipline them for their acts.
 The spectrum runs from least restrictive actions to incarceration.
 Our goal is to help them avoid the system altogether through CBO referrals and community involvement.

 During the initial Planning Phase in FY 18/19, a committee of Probation, BHRS and non-profit staff looked into various "systems" to help us reach our ultimate goal of not having youth touch the criminal justice system (if possible) and "divert" or move them into more of a prevention / early intervention program.
 The initial funding would be through a Probation/BHRS partnership and CBO, while also engaging local law enforcement to refer youth to the CBO to offer services instead of Probation handling it through our criminal justice process.
-Our research has shown that we should target youth in either West or Southwest Modesto for our County.
+Our research has shown that we should target youth in the greater Modesto area for our County.